Jacobite succession

-Memorial to the three Stuart pretenders, 'James III', and his sons, Charles and Henry, above their place of interment in the crypt of St. Peter's Basilica, in the Vatican.
+Memorial to the three Stuart pretenders, "James III", and his sons, Charles and Henry, above their place of interment in the crypt of St. Peter's Basilica, in the Vatican.
 By Antonio Canova, 1819.

-The Jacobite succession is the line through which Jacobites believed that the crowns of England, Scotland, and Ireland should have descended, applying male preference primogeniture, since the deposition of James II and VII in 1688 and his death in 1701.
+The Jacobite succession is the line through which Jacobites believe that the crowns of England, Scotland, and Ireland should have descended, applying male preference primogeniture, since the deposition of James II and VII in 1688 and his death in 1701.
 It is in opposition to the legal line of succession to the British throne since that time.

 Excluded from the succession by law because of their Catholicism, James's Stuart descendants pursued their claims to the crowns as pretenders.
-James's son James Francis Edward Stuart (the 'Old Pretender') and grandson Charles Edward Stuart (the 'Young Pretender' or 'Bonnie Prince Charlie') actively participated in uprisings and invasions in support of their claim.
+James's son James Francis Edward Stuart (the "Old Pretender") and grandson Charles Edward Stuart (the "Young Pretender" or "Bonnie Prince Charlie") actively participated in uprisings and invasions in support of their claim.
 From 1689 to the middle of the eighteenth century, restoration of the Jacobite succession to the throne was a major political issue in Britain, with adherents both at home and abroad.
 However, with Charles Edward's disastrous defeat at the Battle of Culloden in 1746, the Jacobite succession lost both its support and its political importance.
 James II and VII's other grandson, Henry Benedict Stuart, was the last of his legitimate descendants, as he took a career as a Catholic prelate and as such never married.
 Henry Benedict Stuart died in 1807, by which time the Jacobite succession ceased to have supporters in any number.

 When Henry died childless, the Jacobite claim was then notionally inherited by Henry's nearest relative (a second cousin, twice removed), and then passed through a number of European royal families.
 Although the line of succession can continue to be traced, none of these subsequent heirs ever claimed the British throne, or the crowns of England, Scotland, or Ireland.
 A spokesman for the current heir, Franz, Duke of Bavaria, has described his position in the line of succession as "purely hypothetical" and a question "which does not concern him".
-However, there remains a small number of modern supporters who believe in the restoration of the Jacobite succession to the throne.
+However, there remains a small number of modern supporters, who believe in the restoration of the Jacobite succession to the throne.